kubernetes-sigs/gateway-api/site-src/v1alpha2/guides/multiple-ns.md

 {% include 'v1alpha2/cross-namespace-routing/site-route.yaml' %}
 ```

-After these three Routes are deployed, they will all be bound to the
+After these three Routes are deployed, they will all be attached to the
 `shared-gateway` Gateway.
-The Gateway merges its bound Routes into a single flat
+The Gateway merges these Routes into a single flat
 list of routing rules.
-[Routing
-precedence](/references/spec/#gateway.networking.k8s.io/v1alpha2.HTTPRouteRule)
+[Routing precedence](/references/spec/#gateway.networking.k8s.io/v1alpha2.HTTPRouteRule)
-between the flat list of routing rules is determined by most specific match and
+between these routing rules is determined by most specific match and
 conflicts are handled according to [conflict
 resolution](/concepts/guidelines#conflicts).
 This provides predictable and
 deterministic merging of routing rules between independent users.